-- Competencies check that parents can assess signs of respiratory distress or general signs of illness in their baby, can feed baby safely by whichever is their chosen method (including NGT if needed - see network guideline), and are happy with safe fixation of cylinders, checking level of remaining oxygen, safe attachment of cannulae to baby's face. - 2.
-Discuss fire safety even though this will also be covered by the oxygen delivery company and give a list of suitable emollient creams that can be used in combination with oxygen (see appendix 2) - Ensure parents have made contact with their GP and that the baby is registered as a patient.
+- Competencies -supporting parents to prepare for discharge and ensure parents feel confident with the skills they have learnt during their stay-i.e; check that parents can assess signs of respiratory distress or general signs of illness in their baby, can feed baby safely by whichever is their chosen method (including NGT if needed - see network guideline), and are happy with safe fixation of cylinders, checking level of remaining oxygen, safe attachment of cannulae to baby's face. - Discuss fire safety even though this will also be covered by the oxygen delivery company and give a list of suitable emollient creams that can be used in combination with oxygen (see appendix 2)

+- 3. Ensure parents have made contact with their GP and that the baby is registered as a patient.
 GP details need to be included on the oxygen prescription.
-Clarify which if any long-term prescriptions or follow up needs will be the GP's (rather than the hospital's) responsibility.

-- 4. Arrange options for 24 hr emergency contact advice and check parents have all numbers and know who to ring first weekdays/ out of hours/at weekends. - 5.
-Gain consent for information sharing with the home oxygen company (Home Oxygen Consent Form and Initial Home Oxygen Risk Mitigation Form need to be signed by parent see appendix 3 and 4) - 6.
+Clarify which if any long-term prescriptions or follow up needs will be the GP's (rather than the hospital's) responsibility. - 4.
+Arrange options for 24 hr emergency contact advice and check parents have all numbers and know who to ring first weekdays/ out of hours/at weekends. - 5.
+Gain consent for information sharing with the home oxygen company (Home Oxygen Consent Form and Initial Home Oxygen Risk Mitigation Form need to be signed by parent - see appendix 3 and 4) - 6.
 Parents need to update home insurance and car insurance accordingly. - 7.
 Once oxygen is ordered, oxygen supply company will arrange a home visit and fitting directly with the parents, and will also cover safe use of oxygen and delivery arrangements.